 The reality is EPDM roofs last 7 to 15 years on average before requiring a replacement (less likely) or resealing (more likely).
-With EPDM liquid roof coating, repairs and resealing can extend the life of the roof and re-institute the waterproof barrier from original installation.
+With EPDM liquid roof coatings, repairs and resealing can extend the lifespan of the rubber membrane roof and re-institute the waterproof barrier properties from the original installation.

 A Further Look At EPDM